SunnyJohny/Video-Call-App/README.md

 2. Run `npm install` in the root directory to install all dependencies.
 3. Run `npm start` to start the application.

-## Usage

-1. Once the application is running, you will be redirected to the homepage.
-2. Click on the "Create Room" button to create a new video call room.
-You will be redirected to a new page with a unique room ID.
-3. Share the room ID with other users you want to connect with.
-4. On the main page, click on the "Join Room" button and enter the unique room ID to join a room.
-5. Once connected, you will be able to see and hear the other users in the room, as well as use the messaging feature to communicate.

 ## Features